PRECINCT 10 RESIDENTS: FALL TOWN MEETING IS COMING UP IN NOVEMBER, 2021

 I believe the #1 issue facing Brookline is our Town administration's collective failure to address major equity issues, especially climate justice, economic justice, racial justice and social justice.

-There has actually been good progress in all of these areas, but the pandemic has exposed what everyone knew along: the impact of Covid-19 has been experienced most deeply by the Brookline residents of low-income, a great many of them Black or Asian, a great many of them senior citizens.
+There has actually been good progress in all of these areas, but the pandemic has exposed what everyone knew along: the impact of Covid-19 has been experienced most deeply by the Brookline residents of low-income, a great many of them Black or Asian, a great many of them older adults.
 We lost 16 residents early on to the Covid pandemic, most of them low-income and most of them non-white.
 I feel it is important to remember their loss, and we owe their families our consideration as we move forward.

 The prevailing attitude seems to involve pretending systemic racism does not exist.
 Even something as important as renaming the Florida Ruffin Ridley School met with stiff opposition from people who bristle at any asssociation with the word "racist."